Chondromorpha xanthotricha

 Chondromorpha xanthotricha, is a species of millipedes in the family Paradoxosomatidae.
 It is native to South India and Sri Lanka.
 Two subspecies recognized.

 Distribution

-Although native to India and Sri Lanka, with shipping transportation, they have been introduced to many countries such as Taiwan, Philippines, Bali, New Caledonia, Samoa, Fiji, Mauritius, Guadeloupe, Jamaica, Suriname, and Puerto Rico.
-The species was recorded for the first time from Singapore in 2012.
+Although native to India and Sri Lanka, with shipping transportation, they have been introduced to many countries such as Brazil, Cuba, Panama, Costa Rica, Mexico, Ecuador, Venezuela, Haiti, Taiwan, Philippines, Bali, New Caledonia, Samoa, Fiji, Mauritius, Guadeloupe, Jamaica, Suriname, Puerto Rico and many other Caribbean Islands.
+This species was recorded for the first time from Singapore in 2012.

 Description

 It is about 20–26 mm in length.
 Adults are chestnut brown to dark grey in color.
 They can move very fast.